epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

-by treat each sequence command as function, and wrapped each input and output returned from the function, into box of special monadic type, in a consistent manner, so that the function can be chained together.
+by treat each sequence command as function, and wrapped each input and output returned from the function, into box of special monadic type, in a consistent manner, so that the sequence function can be chained together.
-Thus making sequence function possible, running as the order written.
+Thus making evaluation control possible, running as the order written.

 	Monad make, different functions composable,